 Examination body: OCR

-You will critically analyse and evaluate the texts and learn how to translate from Latin to English and vice versa.
+You will critically analyse and evaluate the texts and learn how to translate from Latin to English, practising such translation requently by using unseen Latin passages.

-Latin at this level demands a high degree of linguistic ability; you must have studied GCSE Latin and should preferably have gained an A grade in that examination before beginning this course.
+Latin at this level demands a high degree of linguistic ability; you must have studied GCSE Latin and should preferably have gained a 7 in that examination before beginning this course.

 Delivery and assessment